LIBER Winter Event (Formerly Mid-Term Event) – December 2022

 In this workshop, managing Editor Trudy Turner and Chair of the Editorial Board Heli Kautonen invite delegates to discuss how Liber Quarterly can support and engage with LIBER Groups and the Conference Programme Committee.

 16:00 – 17:00 Looking back on five years: Research Libraries Powering Sustainable Knowledge in the Digital Age

-Speakers: Julien Roche, Astrid Verheusen, Dóra Gaálné Kalydy, Heli Kautonen, and Liisi Lembinen
+Speakers: Julien Roche, Astrid Verheusen, Andrej Vrcon, Dóra Gaálné Kalydy, Heli Kautonen, Liisi Lembinen, and Anja Smit

 This session will be a brief presentation of the current and the new strategy.
 The speakers will discuss the highlights of the strategy, as well as the goals and achievements of the Working Groups over the last five years.